sashadev-sky/ADT-Guide/README.md

 1\) **Hash Map** :
 - Hash Map vs. Hash Set
 > Hash Map implements the Map interface and Hash Set implements the Set interface.
 In the implementation, we will now store values for keys not just true or false.
 The main difference is that the Hash Map allows for duplicate values (but not keys) and the Hash Set does not.

+- for the Hash Map implementation, all of the internals will basically be the same, but we will use a Doubly Linked List for our buckets instead of sub-arrays so that we can use link objects that store both a key and a value in one node together.
 - **Time Complexity**

 Method    | Amortized   | Worst Case  | Notes